siri404-gh/sreeram.app_old/src/web/posts/react/entry-point.md

 #### Sep 1, 2018 by Sreeram Padmanabhan

 ## Summary

-This will be the first file with source code.
+In the previous 2 chapters, we saw how to setup your development environment and configure your editor for work.
+We also pushed the code into our repo.
+In this chapter, we will write our first line of the actual source code.
+Create a file called `src/web/index.js`.
 When we package the application, we will use this as the main entry point.
-A bundler like webpack will start from here, create a dependency tree and package it.
+A bundler like webpack will bundle the entire source code starting from here by creating a dependency tree, going inside each to extend the tree.
+We need to bundle the source code for many reasons.
+One of them is that we will be using the latest features of Javascript to write the code.
+But, not all browser vendors might not have implemented them.
+Or, people might be using an older version of the browser.
+Hence, it is important to convert it to ES5 which most browsers understand.

 ## Install